-Attainment of spawning targets (conservation limits) and exploitation were evaluated for 199 salmon rivers for the period 2015-2018.
+Attainment of spawning targets (conservation limits) and exploitation were evaluated for 201 salmon rivers for the period 2016-2019.
 The management target of a population is attained when the average probability of reaching the spawning target over a four-year period is minimum 75%.
 The scientific foundation for management according to spawning targets and management targets for Norwegian rivers is described by Forseth et al. (2013).
 For each river, the harvestable surplus was also estimated - as the pre-fishery female abundance minus the spawning target - expressed as percentage of the spawning targets.

-The management targets for the period 2013-2016 were attained, or likely attained, for 93% of the populations, when accounting for uncertainty in both the spawning targets and the estimated attainment of the spawning targets(figure 2).
-This is the best results regarding attainment of the management targets since the first evaluation was done in 2009 (figure 2).
-The number and proportion of populations reaching their management targets have increased markedly from 2006-2009 to 2015-2018 (figure 2).
-This increase in proportion of populations reaching the spawning targets is largely due to stricter regulations of fisheries causing reduced exploitation rates, but is also due to increased pre-fishery abundance of multi-sea-winter salmon (salmon larger than 3 kg) during some years in southern and western Norway.
+The management targets for the period 2016-2019 were attained, or likely attained, for 91% of the populations (figure 2).
+This is among the best results regarding attainment of the management targets since the first evaluation was done in 2009 (figure 2).
+The number and proportion of populations reaching their management targets have increased markedly from 2006-2009 to 2016-2019 (figure 2).
+This increase in proportion of populations reaching the spawning targets is largely due to stricter regulations of fisheries causing reduced exploitation rates.